juxor/afaq/markdown/biblio.md

 Taylor, M. W., **Men versus the state: Herbert Spencer and late Victorian individualism**, Clarendon Press, Oxford, 1992.

-Taylor, Michael W. (Ed.), **Herbert Spencer and the Limits of the State: The Late Nineteenth-Century Debate Between Individualism and Collectivism**, St.
+Taylor, Michael W. (ed.), **Herbert Spencer and the Limits of the State: The Late Nineteenth-Century Debate Between Individualism and Collectivism**, St.
 Augustine's Press, 1997.